-All components and subsystems used with the Mobile SAFELINK Horizontal Lifeline System have been tested as part of a pre-engineered flexible horizontal lifeline system.
-Only SafeWaze approved components and subsystems are to be used with the Mobile SAFELINK Horizontal Lifeline System.
+All components and subsystems used with the Mobile SafeLink Horizontal Lifeline System have been tested as part of a pre-engineered flexible horizontal lifeline system.
+Only ANSI compliant Full Body Harnesses, Anchorages, and SRLs can be used with the system.

-SYSTEM COMPONENTS A complete Mobile SAFELINK fall protection system consists of the following components: Anchorage, Body Support, and Connecting Devices.
+SYSTEM COMPONENTSA complete Mobile SafeLink fall protection system consists of the following components: Anchorage, Body Support, and Connecting Devices.